caleb531/sw-update-manager/README.md

 ```

 Whenever you decide to trigger the service worker update, call the `update()`
-method on your `UpdateManager` object.
+method on your `SWUpdateManager` object.

 ```js
 // You can call `update()` however you want, but for a simple user experience,